mousepawmedia/devdocs/network/source/network/programmingworkflow.rst

 Steps in Building
 --------------------------

-1)  Make sure :code:`master` is up-to-date, and then create a new Git branch for your work.
-For example, on the root directory of the repository, on the master branch...
+1)  Make sure :code:` devel ` is up-to-date, and then create a new Git branch for your work.
+For example, on the root directory of the repository, on the devel branch...

 ..  code-block:: bash